Blog

 Extend the gas spring to its maximum length and attach the ends to the predrilled holes in the arms and base.
 Slowly lower the tabletop to the closed position.
 Check that the top raises and lowers evenly on both sides in a smooth motion.
 If not, you may need to adjust the position of the gas spring or guide channels.
 Once everything is aligned and moving correctly, you can load and test your lift-top table!

-Adding the Tabletop and Finishing Touches
+Adding the Tabletop and Final Touches

 Once you have the base frame built, it’s time to add the tabletop.
 This will complete your coffee table and allow you to finally put it to good use.